 Disengagement is a chronic issue in today’s workplace.
 Only 21% of employees consider themselves very engaged, and this lack of motivation can impact your bottom line.
-Disengaged employees cost U.S. companies up to $550 billion a year.
+Low employee engagement cost U.S. companies up to $550 billion a year.
 On the flip side, Gallup found that highly engaged teams show 21% greater profitability.

 With so much at stake, it’s no surprise that successful companies put employee engagement at the center of their corporate strategy.
 This guide has everything you need to make employee engagement a pillar of your organization’s culture, from understanding just what it is to measuring and boosting it.